 / terraform

-command has been introduced to support users in interacting with backends.All of the changes you need to make to adopt to this new CLI design involve changing how you invoke Terragrunt.
+by default.All of the changes you need to make to adopt to this new CLI design involve changing how you invoke Terragrunt from the command line.

 terragrunt-